qetdr/research-data-pipeline/README.md

 ![[Figure 3.
 Graph database schema]](images/graph_db_schema.png)

 ## 1.3.
-Data Cleaning and Transformations
+Data Cleaning, Transformations, and Augmentations
 Below is the step-by step description of data cleaning and transformations done within the pipeline.The following steps are in the functionality of `dags/scripts/raw_to_tables.py` module.

 1. Data are downloaded from kaggle, unzipped, and only the necessary columns are extracted and converted to a `pandas DataFrame`.